hardhats/vista-install-docs/New/InitializeVistA.rst

 typically used to uniquely identify an instance on a network.
 The parent domain is the domain responsible for routing your traffic to the outside world.
 The Q-PATCH domain is only necessary for developers wishing to use OSEHRA Forum.
-First we add the entry to the ``DOMAIN`` file through FileMan.
+First we add the entry to the ``DOMAIN`` file through Fileman.

 .. raw:: html

     <div class="code"><code>><strong>S DUZ=.5 D Q^DI</strong>

-    VA FileMan 22.0
+    VA Fileman 22.0

     Select OPTION: <strong>1</strong>  ENTER OR EDIT FILE ENTRIES